This DPA is for illustrative purposes only. To request an executable version of this DPA,

 Physical and environmental security: Palo Alto Software hosts its product infrastructure with multi-tenant, outsourced infrastructure providers.
 The physical and environmental security controls are audited for SOC 2 Type II and ISO 27001 compliance, among other certifications.

-Authorization: Customer data is stored in multi-tenant storage systems accessible to Customers via only application user interfaces and application programming interfaces.
+Authorization: Personal Data is stored in multi-tenant storage systems accessible to Customers via only application user interfaces and application programming interfaces.
 Customers are not allowed direct access to the underlying application infrastructure.
 The authorization model in each of Palo Alto Software's products is designed to ensure that only the appropriately assigned individuals can access relevant features, views, and customization options.
 Authorization to data sets is performed through validating the user's permissions against the attributes associated with each data set.

 Application Programming Interface (API) access: Public product APIs may be accessed using an API key or through Oauth authorization.

 Palo Alto Software implements industry standard access controls and detection capabilities for the internal networks that support its products.